-- (6) Where established, standard routes for taxiing aircraft, with their designators; - (7) Geographical coordinates in degrees, minutes, seconds and hundredths of seconds for appropriate taxiway centre line points; - (8) The boundaries of the air traffic control service; - (9) Relevant communication facilities listed with their channels and, if applicable, logon address; - (10)Obstacles to taxiing; - (11) Aircraft servicing areas and buildings of operational significance; - (12) VOR checkpoint and radio frequency of the aid concerned; - (13)Any part of the depicted movement area permanently unsuitable for aircraft, clearly identified as such. - (b) For aerodromes accommodating aeroplanes with folding wing tips, the location where the wing tips may be safely extended should be shown on the chart.
+- (6) Where established, standard routes for taxiing aircraft, with their designators; - (7) Geographical coordinates in degrees, minutes, seconds and hundredths of seconds for appropriate taxiway center line points; - (8) The boundaries of the air traffic control service; - (9) Relevant communication facilities listed with their channels and, if applicable, logon address; - (10)Obstacles to taxiing; - (11)Aircraft servicing areas and buildings of operational significance; - (12) VOR checkpoint and radio frequency of the aid concerned; - (13)Any part of the depicted movement area permanently unsuitable for aircraft, clearly identified as such. - (b) For aerodromes accommodating aeroplanes with folding wing tips, the areas where it is safe for aeroplanes with folding wing tips to operate with wing tips extended, shall be shown on the chart, when provided.